bunsbof/bunsbof/README.md

 Web & Game Developer
 --------------------

-I have been learning JavaScript for 3 years, and started doing a few freelance projects to gain more experience for myself, although my main programming language is JavaScript, I am always willing to learn other languages to improve my skills. try programming or project knowledge
+I have been learning JavaScript for 3 years, and started doing a few freelance projects to gain more experience for myself, although my main programming language is JavaScript, I am always willing to learn other languages to improve my skills or project knowledge

 * 🌍  I'm based in Viet Nam